UnibucProjects/ReadHub/README.md

 We used git as a source control system.
 We each have our branches: alex, delia, diana, ioana and stefan.

 # Tests
-We used Jest for JavaScript and JUnit for Java unit testing.
+We used Jest for JavaScript snapshot testing and JUnit for Java unit testing.

 # Bug Reporting
 Bug reporting is done via Github Actions.